 But don’t worry: by splitting a feedback strategy into four distinct elements, implementing feedback can be manageable and structured.
 Those key elements are skills; willingness; mechanisms; and role models.
 When these are nurtured side by side, company-wide changes become easier.
 Make sure you don’t leave any out, though, as the elements depend on each other for success.

 There’s no use expecting people to give and receive feedback if they don’t know how.
 In the short term, workshops and training sessions can be really handy - not only do they provide a framework where people can practice giving feedback without fear of repercussions, but everyone gets to feel like they’re learning together.
 To keep up the momentum, hire a long term coach or internal expert who can give employees feedback on their feedback!

 To quote Mickey Mikitani, company buy-in is “when everyone understands what we are doing, why we are doing it and how our goal is achievable.”
 If people don’t want to give feedback then your feedback dreams will flop: emotional investment is essential.
-You don’t have to persuade people with endless spreadsheets (unless they want them!): just make feedback a positive experience from the get-go.
+You don’t have to persuade people with endless spreadsheets (unless they want them!): just make feedback a positive experience from the get-go; remember that celebrating success at work is just as important as giving constructive feedback.
 This could be as simple as doing an exercise where employees spend ten minutes telling each other what they appreciate, and what they’d appreciate more of.
 People are usually surprised by how much they learn.

 Role models are invaluable when sparking interest in a company’s new habits.
 Think of them not just as trendsetters who make the first step, but as “lighthouses”: they guide employees and show where to aim for.
 Ideally role models are not only good at giving or receiving feedback, but passionate about it too.
 Humans are social creatures and when we have inspiring examples around, it isn’t long before we want to emulate them.